KeithIMyers/chromiumos-docs/simple_chrome_workflow.md

 (outside) tar xf chromiumos_test_image.tar.xz
 ```

-Copy the image to your drive using cros flash
+Copy the image to your drive using `cros flash`:

 ```
 (inside) cros flash usb:// chromiumos_test_image.bin
 ```

-If cros flash does not work you can do it the old fashioned way using dd.
-Where
+If `cros flash` does not work you can do it the old-fashioned way using `dd`.
-the X in sdX is the path to your usb key, and you can use dmesg to figure out
+In the below command, the X in sdX is the path to your usb key, and you can use
-the right path (it'll show when you plug it in). `bs` stands for block size, and
+dmesg to figure out the right path (it'll show when you plug it in).
+Make sure
-was set to one gigabyte here.
-With the default value, the operation can be very
-slow.
-Make sure that the USB stick is not mounted before running this.
-You might
+that the USB stick is not mounted before running this.
+You might have to turn
-have to turn of automounting in your operating system.
+off automounting in your operating system.

 ```
 (inside) sudo dd if=chromiumos_test_image.bin of=/dev/sdX bs=1G